whois-MidNight/SuggestCmdv14/README.md

 - 1.Install all the dependencies.
 - 2.Copy the command files into your command folder.
 - 3.Copy the Event files into your event folder.
-- 5.Replace the channelID in the Command/Suggest File `client.channels.cache.get("here")`
+- 4.Replace the channelID in the Command/Suggest File `client.channels.cache.get("here")`
+- 5. Replace the channel link in Command/Suggest file
-- 4.Try the commands!
+- 6.Try the commands!

 ## Contributing